videlalvaro/gen_microservice/README.md

 # Erlang gen_microservice #

-This library makes easy to implement microservices with Erlang.
+This library solves the problem of implementing microservices with Erlang.

-Your code just need to add the behaviour `gen_microservice` to your module, implement a couple of callbacks, and you will have a **microservice** ready to use in your stealth startup.
+Your code just needs to add the behaviour `gen_microservice` to your module, implement a couple of callbacks, and you will have a **microservice** ready to use in your stealth startup.

-We bring you the magic that let WhatsApp scale to millions of users and dollars, here, for free.
+We bring you the magic that let WhatsApp scale to millions of users and dollars, _here_, for free.

 ## Features ##